yqkiuo/BreastSubtypeR/README.md

 ## Getting Started

-Here is an example of how to use **BreastSubtypeR** for breast cancer subtyping:
+Here is an example of how to use **BreastSubtypeR** for breast cancer subtyping using multiple methods:
 ```R
 library(BreastSubtypeR)